Dutch Oven Daddy

 Instructions

-• Smoke chicken wings at 200°F using apple or pecan chips for 1 hour.
+• Smoke the wings at 200°F using apple or pecan wood for 1 hour.
+The goal here is smoke flavor, not done meat.

-• Remove wings from smoker and place in the cast iron skillet.
+• Remove wings from the smoker and place them in a preheated 13-inch cast iron skillet, leaving space between each wing for airflow.

-• Add the shallots and sauté until tender; 2-4 minutes.
+• Add the shallots and sauté until tender and translucent, 2 to 4 minutes.

-• Add the maple syrup, bourbon, ketchup, mustard, and adobo sauce; stir well.
+• Stir in the maple syrup, bourbon, ketchup, Dijon mustard, and adobo sauce.

-• Simmer until mixture gets thick; about 20 minutes.
+• Simmer until the glaze thickens and turns glossy, about 20 minutes.

 Notes